 George’s first child, Thomas John, was born in 1798 at St James’ Westminster, and baptized on 4 March at St George’s, Hanover Square.
 On 18 September 1824 at St James’ Piccadilly, he married a widow, Mary Chisolm, who was working in the royal household at St James’ Palace Westminster; subsequent directories record him living there (in 1841 in Great Court and in 1851 in Marlborough Court).
 He worked as a printer in Rupert Street, and despite being declared bankrupt on 8 June 1838, was still in business there three years later – at 25 Rupert Street, Haymarket.
 In 1848 he inherited the lease of “the printing office in Rupert Street” for the rest of his life.
 Thomas died on 17 January 1867 and Mary on 27 January 1872, both at St James’ Palace, Westminster.

 George’s second child, Maria, was baptized on 24 April at St Thomas’, Salisbury.
 On 30 August 1822 she married Richard Parkes Crane at St Anne’s Soho – both were described as being “of this parish”.
-Nothing else is known at present.
+Richard died the following year, in Kidderminster, Worcs.

 George’s third child, Susanna, was baptized on 15 September 1802 at St Thomas’, Salisbury.
 On 27 August 1825 she married Robert Owen Aland at St Anne’s Soho – both were described as being “of this parish”.
 Robert figures in the 1841 census as a jeweller in Gerrard Street: there is no reference to Susanna.